YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 #### Banner block

-> Used for highlighting key messages, seasonal offers, and category promotions, the Banner blocks are is an optimal way for B2B sellers to communicate with buyers.
+> Used for highlighting key messages, seasonal offers, and category promotions, the Banner blocks is an optimal way for B2B sellers to communicate with buyers.

 ##### Banner features
 - Custom icons and text types